Mixin vs Interface in Flutter Dart – Complete Guide

 3. Putting constructors in a mixin

 Dart doesn't allow constructors in mixins.
-If you try, you'll get a compile error.
-If you need initialization logic, use abstract methods that the implementing class must override, and call them in the class constructor instead.
+If you need initialization logic, use abstract methods that the implementing class must override.

-// ❌ This will NOT compile — mixins can't have constructors
+// ❌ Will NOT compile — mixins can't have constructors

 mixin BadMixin {